Alun Kyte: Investigations into other possible victims

-A link between Kyte and these murders could not be proven at the time because there was no DNA evidence in these cases.
+A link between Kyte and these murders could not be proven at the time, as there had been no DNA evidence acquired in these cases.
 However, Enigma detectives believed that Kyte was responsible for other murders.
 Leicestershire Police assistant chief constable David Colman stated: "I do not believe that we have uncovered the full extent of his criminality and, in particular, there is every reason to believe he may have been responsible for other serious attacks on women".
 Operation Enigma concluded that there were notable similarities between the murders of Whitehouse, Trenholme, Pearman, Clarke and Shields.
 Some of the suggested links between Kyte and these murders were later disproven: In 2017, Norfolk Police revealed they had DNA evidence in the Natalie Pearman case, and in 2019 another man was convicted of Wylde's murder.
 Kyte was originally also linked to the murder of Celine Figard in 1995, but another man was later convicted of the killing.
 Investigators already have fingerprint evidence in the Trenholme case.
+In April 2023 a 66-year-old man was arrested and then bailed in the Carol Clark case, following the discovery of "new and significant" information by police.

-The murder of Dawn Shields was covered in a 2013 documentary as part of the Killers Behind Bars: The Untold Story series.
-The presenter David Wilson spoke to detectives who were on the Shields case and they visited the site where she was found.
+The murder of Dawn Shields was covered in a 2013 documentary, as part of the Killers Behind Bars: The Untold Story series.
+The presenter David Wilson spoke to detectives who were on the Shields case; they also visited the site where she was found.

-Kyte continues to be regularly linked to many of these murders and to other unsolved killings in the press.
+Kyte continues to be regularly linked in the press to many of these murders and other unsolved killings.